maodanp/ml-book/part2/simple_linear_regression.md

 $$
 where the residual sum-of-squares is $$RSS=\sum_{i=1}^2(y_i - \hat y_i)^2$$
 The RSE is considered a measure of the lack of the model to the data(模型对数据是否合适的一种度量):
-* if the predictions obtained using the model are very close to the true outcome value, we can conclde that the model fits the data very well.
+* if the predictions obtained using the model are very close to the true outcome value, we can conclude that the model fits the data very well.
 * on the other hand, RSE may be quite large, indicating that the model doesn't fit the data well.
-In advertising data set, the mean value of sales over all markets is approximately 14000 units, and so the preentage error is $$3260/14000=23\%$$
+In advertising data set, the mean value of sales over all markets is approximately 14000 units, and so the percentage error is $$3260/14000=23\%$$

 ### $$R^2$$ Statistics
 The RSE provides an absolute measure, it takes the form of a proportion——the proportion of variance explained: